-When clicking on the play button - a recorded file can be selected for multitrack replays back to the selected device - Z-LiveRec also knows which file which was last recorded - and will bring it up as default.
+When clicking on the play button - a recorded file can be selected for multitrack replays back to the selected device - Z-LiveRec also knows which file that was last recorded - and will bring it up as default.
 The app will playback all recorded channels over USB.

-In the same directory as Z-LiveRec.exe remains, a Z-LiveRec.log file is created with all stored status, ALSA warnings and errors.
+In the same directory as Z-LiveRec.exe remains, a Z-LiveRec.log file is created with all stored status like ALSA warnings and errors.
 If you see the ALSA counter increasing - you can always go back afterwards and look what happened in the log file for further investigations.
-If you want to disable the log function - you can set the log=0 parameter located in the Z-LiveRec.cfg.
+If you want to disable the log function - you can set the log=0 parameter located in the Z-LiveRec.cfg or in the GUI (Full version).
 The verbose parameter (default is 2) is used to track ALSA errors.
-If using 0 no errors will be captured on either the screen or in the log file, and between 1-7 a more deep logging will occur.

-The buffer parameter found in Z-LiveRec.cfg is default set to 1048576 for good performance with all type of audio formats.
+If using 0, no errors will be captured on either the screen or in the log file, and between 1-7 a more deep logging will occur.
+The buffer parameter found in Z-LiveRec.cfg or GUI is default set to 1048576 for good performance with all type of audio formats.
 This parameter can be changed in the z-liverec.cfg for experimental purposes.
 The Z-LiveRec can get a bit more unresponsible/slower when a larger buffer is used but more relialable from a recording perspective. (less buffer over-runs).
-If you want to run Z-LiveRec in borderless mode - change the decox=0 to 1 in the Z-LiveRec.cfg.
-Z-LiveRec V2.19 and later have an autoupdate function in the licence dialog for registrated users.
+If you want to run Z-LiveRec in borderless mode - change the decox=0 to 1 in the Z-LiveRec.cfg or in the GUI under the license button.
+Added in 2.21 a checkbox enabling Z-LiveRec to start when booting the OS.
+Z-LiveRec V2.19 and later have an autoupdate function built in found in the licence dialog for registrated users.